 Q: Some in our sewing group think a person who sews is a “sewer,” while others prefer “sewist.”
 To me, “sewer” is more natural, but others say it looks like the drain pipe.
 (We all agree that “seamstress” sounds too businesslike for a hobbyist, and besides it rules out men.)

 A: One who sews is generally called a “sewer” (pronounced SOH-er), a word that’s been in English writing since the 1300s.
-The alternative, “sewist,” isn’t recognized in dictionaries, though it’s quite popular on the Internet and is often used on sewing websites.
+The alternative, “sewist,” first appeared in the mid-19th century, and it’s quite popular on sewing websites.

 Certainly “sewer,” defined in the Oxford English Dictionary as “one who sews,” has history on its side, though it was variously spelled “sower,” “sawer,” and “shewer” at first.